 Outdoor Environments in Jewish Early Childhood

-This network is for early childhood professionals and nature specialists ready to make better use of their surroundings and outdoor classrooms to foster children’s agency and participation in managing risk for themselves.
+This network is for early childhood professionals ready to make better use of their surroundings, outdoor classrooms, or surrounding “beyond” to foster children’s agency and participation in managing risk for themselves.

 About the facilitator: